 The Conservation, Food & Health Foundation does not provide support for:

-- buildings, land purchase, or vehicles
+- buildings, vehicles, land purchases or capital improvements

-- direct medical care or treatment
+- direct medical care or treatment at hospitals or clinics

 - feeding or food distribution programs

-- films, videos, or web-site production
+- films, videos, books or websites

-- scholarships, fellowships, or travel grants
+- scholarships, fellowships, tuition or travel grants

-- general operating support, or
+- general operating support

 The foundation supports most types of non-governmental organizations that can provide evidence of their nongovernmental status or charitable purpose.